ansible/ansible/lib/ansible/modules/cloud/amazon/GUIDELINES.md

 To connect to AWS, you should use `get_aws_connection_info` and then `boto3_conn` (or `connect_to_aws` for boto).

-The reason for using these functions rather than doing it yourself is that they handle some of the more esoteric connection options such as security tokens and boto profiles.
+These functions handle some of the more esoteric connection options, such as security tokens and boto profiles.

-Some boto services require region to be specified.
+Some boto services require that the region is specified.
 You should check for the region parameter if required.

 #### boto